 Are your helicopter and pilots safe to fly with?

 Yes, we fly in them ourselves and trust our lives to the pilots and helicopters daily.
-Our partner Tanalian Aviation has a perfect safety record and is meticulous about maintenance.
+In all the years of flying we have never had a single accident.
+Our parent company Alpha Aviation is meticulous about maintenance and safety.
 All helicopters are FAA inspected, certified and fully insured.
 So yes, flying with us is very safe.

 Is the weather usually nice?

 The Knik Valley is sheltered from most low pressure fronts by the Chugach Mountains.
 So we have more sunshine and less rain than other popular flightseeing areas.
 The precipitation in the valley is actually less than in most area’s in Arizona and we are considered a sub-arctic dessert.
 Unfortunately we do have bad weather days too and there is no way to tell far ahead of time when that is going to be.